basecs101/getting-started-with-rest-service/README.md

        application as a web application and activates key behaviors, such as setting up a DispatcherServlet.
     3. `@ComponentScan`: Tells Spring to look for other `@Component`, `@Configuration`, `@Controller` and `@Service` \
        in the com/basecs101 package, letting it find the classes to create beans.
-2. `SpringBootTest` : Annotation that can be specified on a test class that runs Spring Boot based tests.
+2. `@SpringBootTest` : Annotation that can be specified on a test class that runs Spring Boot based tests.
 Provides the following features over and above the regular Spring TestContext Framework:
    * Uses `SpringBootContextLoader` as the default `ContextLoader` when no specific `@ContextConfiguration`(loader=...) is defined.
    * Automatically searches for a `@SpringBootConfiguration` when nested `@Configuration` is not used, and no explicit classes are specified.
    * Allows custom `Environment` properties to be defined using the properties attribute.